GNUnet 0.26.2-113-ged4734898

 ID of the channel.

-Definition: cadet.h:261
+Definition cadet.h:261

-References CadetChannelClient::c, GNUNET_CADET_Channel::ccn, GNUNET_CADET_LocalData::ccn, CadetChannelClient::ccn, ch, GNUNET_CADET_ClientChannelNumber::channel_of_client, CadetChannelClient::client_ready, delta, env, CadetOutOfOrderMessage::env, GCCH_2s(), GCT_send_channel_destroy(), GNUNET_assert, GNUNET_CONTAINER_DLL_insert_sorted, GNUNET_CONTAINER_DLL_remove, GNUNET_ERROR_TYPE_DEBUG, GNUNET_free, GNUNET_memcpy, GNUNET_MESSAGE_TYPE_CADET_LOCAL_DATA, GNUNET_MQ_discard(), GNUNET_MQ_msg_extra, GNUNET_new, GNUNET_NO, GNUNET_STATISTICS_update(), GNUNET_YES, GSC_2s(), GSC_send_to_client(), CadetChannelClient::head_recv, is_before(), LOG, ChannelMessageIdentifier::mid, CadetOutOfOrderMessage::mid, msg, CadetChannelClient::num_recv, send_channel_data_ack(), GNUNET_MessageHeader::size, stats, and CadetChannelClient::tail_recv.
+References CadetChannelClient::c, GNUNET_CADET_Channel::ccn, GNUNET_CADET_LocalData::ccn, CadetChannelClient::ccn, ch, GNUNET_CADET_ClientChannelNumber::channel_of_client, CadetChannelClient::client_ready, d, delta, env, CadetOutOfOrderMessage::env, GCCH_2s(), GCT_send_channel_destroy(), GNUNET_assert, GNUNET_CONTAINER_DLL_insert_sorted, GNUNET_CONTAINER_DLL_remove, GNUNET_ERROR_TYPE_DEBUG, GNUNET_free, GNUNET_memcpy, GNUNET_MESSAGE_TYPE_CADET_LOCAL_DATA, GNUNET_MQ_discard(), GNUNET_MQ_msg_extra, GNUNET_new, GNUNET_NO, GNUNET_STATISTICS_update(), GNUNET_YES, GSC_2s(), GSC_send_to_client(), CadetChannelClient::head_recv, is_before(), LOG, ChannelMessageIdentifier::mid, CadetOutOfOrderMessage::mid, msg, CadetChannelClient::num_recv, send_channel_data_ack(), GNUNET_MessageHeader::size, stats, and CadetChannelClient::tail_recv.

 Referenced by handle_plaintext_data().